 Take an inventory of your personal property.

-If you have a significant loss and need to make a claim for personal property, you will want to be able not only remember what you had, but be able to prove it.
+If you have a significant loss and need to make a claim for personal property, you will want to be able to remember what you had and prove it.

 Hurricane Preparation 101

 Have a plan.
 Know what you’re going to do and where you’re going to go in the event that you need, or want to evacuate.